-This post is one of a three part series on scrum roles and their part in innovation.
+This post is the second of a three part series on Scrum roles and their part in innovation.
 This post looks at how the product owner uses a north star of business value to guide what gets built.
 The first blog in the series looked at How the ScrumMaster Helps Create a Better Alignment Between Innovation Goals and Business Needs.
-The last post in the series will be about how the Technical Lead owns the “How” of building shippable increments.
+The last post in the series is about how Technical Leadership owns the “How” of building shippable increments.

 While all team members are vital to successful product development, when it comes to developing innovative software, your product owners are arguably the most critical to this success.
 While delivery is a shared responsibility, the product owner is the absolute owner of the product’s vision and requires critical thinking to be able to map out the route to delivering value.